 Fox-Alder recently took over the position of International Director of the Terry Fox runs.
 She takes over from Breeda McLeew, who played an important role over the past 27 years in educating, organizing, and supporting Terry Fox’s runs worldwide.
 Over the years, these runs have been organized and supported by Canadian Embassies/Consulates, Canadian Forces Bases, Anti-Cancer Councils and Societies, and other dedicated organizations and individuals.
 In 2007, 2.6 million participants raised 2.3 million dollars in 29 countries.
 Some of the largest participating countries include Cuba, UAE, Vietnam, China, Italy, Malaysia, and Croatia, to name a few.
 In addition to the runs, many locations “shave their head for Terry” to raise funds.

 Fox-Adler spoke about the tremendous support from Cuba.
-In fact, they had over 2 million participants which is remarkable for a country that has just over 11 million people.
-There’s a terrific article that was written by Leslie Scrivener, feature writer from The Star and also the author of “Terry Fox his Story”.
-You can read more about how the Cubans embraced the Terry Fox story in this article.
+They had over 2 million participants, which is remarkable for a country with just over 11 million people.
+There’s a terrific article written by Leslie Scrivener, feature writer from The Star and the author of “Terry Fox His Story.”
+In this article, you can read more about how the Cubans embraced the Terry Fox story.

 Click here for pledges to the Terry Fox run.